Harold & Kumar: Kumar Patel

 Kumar is an Indian American pre-med student residing in New Jersey.
 His family includes his father and his brother, Saikat Patel.
 The character was created by Jon Hurwitz and Hayden Schlossberg, and is portrayed by Kal Penn in all three films.

 In Harold & Kumar Go to White Castle, Kumar is a 22-year-old college graduate.
 He shares an apartment with his best friend, Harold.
 Unlike Harold, Kumar is a fearless, confident slacker who is capable of doing what he wants.
 Both his father and brother are successful doctors and expect him to follow in their footsteps.
 Despite his intelligence, including having the ability to perform complex surgeries such as neurosurgery as shown when trying to search for medical marijuana at the hospital his father and brother work at, he is not interested in going to medical school and prefers to smoke marijuana during the night.

 In Harold & Kumar Escape from Guantanamo Bay, it is revealed that he had a girlfriend named Vanessa in college, who introduced him to marijuana and transformed him from an aloof geek into the easy-going stoner he is today.
 She is about to marry the shifty, arrogant frat boy Colton Graham (who disapproves of her marijuana habit), but Kumar interrupts the wedding and wins her back by reciting "Square Root of 3," a math themed love poem that he was afraid to show her in college.
 Harold, Kumar, and Vanessa then go to Amsterdam to find Maria, Harold's love interest.

 In A Very Harold & Kumar Christmas, Kumar has not spoken to Harold in years.
-The two are reunited and rekindle their friendship after Kumar brings over a package for Harold that arrived at their old apartment.
-Inside the package is a marijuana joint, which winds up burning down Harold's Christmas tree; after an eventful night of looking for a replacement tree, it is revealed that the package was a gift from Santa Claus, who wanted the two to become friends again.

-Vanessa tells Kumar she is pregnant shortly after their breakup, but believes that Kumar is not mature enough to raise their child.
-After his adventure, Kumar tells Vanessa he has matured and very much wants to raise the baby with her, even offering to return to medical school and give up marijuana.
-Vanessa decides to give him another chance, also telling him he shouldn't give up his favorite recreational activity.
+Kumar has allowed the apartment to get trashed out, and has let himself go after Vanessa and he break up.
+Three months later, Vanessa tells Kumar she is pregnant but believes he is too immature to be a father.
+After a chaotic Christmas night, Kumar tells Vanessa he has matured and is ready to become a father, even offering to return to medical school and give up marijuana.
+Vanessa gives him another chance, assuring him he does not have to give up his favorite pastime.